-This will set an important tone in whether walls are built up or knocked down.
+Nonverbal communication sets an important tone in whether walls are built up or knocked down.
 Concentrating on the appropriate body language may even shape your own attitude into the right one.

-- Eyes: maintain eye contact to connect and show respect (no eye-rolling).
+- Eyes: Maintain eye contact to connect and show respect (no eye-rolling).

-Stop and Think.
+2. Stop and think.

 Emotions are good.
 Feeling things deeply enhances the human experience.
-However, past experiences, old wounds, and insecurities can create emotions that can lead to a loss of perspective on the current situation.
+However, past experiences, old wounds, and insecurities can create emotions that lead to a loss of perspective on the current situation.
 Try to understand emotions as best you can and keep them in check.

 The next relational landmine could be right around the corner.
 Train yourself on these techniques now so you are able to move quickly in disarming the bomb.

-Sound Off: What techniques do you use in disarming a fight?
+Sound off: What techniques do you use in disarming a fight?